DavidTGAUTIER/Snake-game-javascript/README.md

 This is a simple Snakegame coded in JS

-For backend, i had modification
+For backend, i had modification of concept